govuk-one-login/ipv-cri-kbv-front/README.md

 - `FRONTEND_DOMAIN` - Cookie domain to persist values throughout the different sections of the OneLogin journey.
 Default value is `localhost`
 - `LANGUAGE_TOGGLE_DISABLED` - Feature flag to disable Language Toggle, defaulted to `false`
 - `DEVICE_INTELLIGENCE_ENABLED` - Feature flag to enable device intelligence, defaulted to `false`
+- `DEVICE_INTELLIGENCE_DOMAIN` - Domain to apply to the device intelligence cookie if device intelligence is enabled.
+Defaults to `account.gov.uk`.

 # Mock Data